forestgrape/coronavirus/index.md

     - OC43 -protects-> HKU1 (only unidirectional)
     - NL63 -protects-> 229E (only unidirectional)

 * [Han et al](#han) showed that calves inoculated with HECV-4408get cross-protective immunity against the strain BCoV DB2.
-HECV-4408 is a strain that can cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)
+HECV-4408 is a strain that has been observed to cause acute diarrhoea in humans, see [human bcov infections](#human-bcov-infections)

 #### observed interspecies jumps
  There are many examples where BCoVs jumped species borders, for which at least [interspecies infection](#interspecies-infection) is necessary but likely many occur until one yields a species jump.
 Frequent enteric coronavirus infections to humans occur(ed) likely but they are not easy to prove [citation coming].